typetools/annotation-tools/annotation-file-utilities/README.txt

 To make a release (a distribution):

-Be sure to run these instructions in an account that uses JDK 6, not JDK 7.
+Be sure to run these instructions in an account that uses JDK 7, not JDK 8.

+Write a description of the most significant changes in:
+    changelog.html
+It may be helpful to examine the changes since the last release: hg log -r 3.5.3:. hg diff -r 3.5.3

 Manually update the version number and date in the following places:
     annotation-file-utilities.html  (in "Installation" section)